-If you landed here on this specific blog post, it’s likely that you are either very close to adopting a chinchilla or just adopted a chinchilla recently.
+If you landed here on this specific blog post, it’s likely that you are either very close to adopting a chinchilla or just adopted a chinchilla recently and you are curious where your chinchilla can sleep and if your chinchilla cage should be kept in your bedroom.

 Either way, congrats.
 It’s a ton of fun, and chinchillas make for excellent pets.